 Some 300 Ukrainian soldiers conducted an incursion across the border into Russia, engaging in combat inside Moscow’s territory on Tuesday morning local time, according to the Kremlin.

-Although Moscow originally claimed it pushed back the incursion, the assault has continued into Wednesday, with Russian military bloggers claiming that fighting has spread further into Russia and reaching the village of Sverdlov, some 15 kilometres from the border.
+Although Moscow originally claimed it pushed back the incursion, the assault has continued into Wednesday, with Russian military bloggers claiming that fighting has spread further into Russia and reached the village of Sverdlov, some 15 kilometres from the border.
 The Russian defence ministry confirmed that fighting was still ongoing at midday on Wednesday.

 Members of Ukraine’s 22nd mechanised brigade launched an attack between the border villages of Nikolayev-Daryino and Olesya in the Kursk region of Russia, supported by “11 tanks and more than 20 armoured fighting vehicles,” the ministry said.
 The clashes originally extended as far as the outskirts of Sudzha, a town of some 5,000 people about 10 kilometres from the border near Ukraine’s region of Sumy.